Minsha4290/Classification-Model-Development-for-Astronomical-Objects-Using-SDSS-Data/README.md

 ### **Classification Model Development for Astronomical Objects Using SDSS Data**

 #### Brief Project Description
-The project aims to conduct an in-depth feature importance analysis to determine which attributes are most influential in classifying astronomical objects—specifically stars, galaxies, and quasars—using the Sloan Digital Sky Survey (SDSS) DR17 dataset.
-Following this analysis, we will develop and evaluate machine learning models to classify these objects based on the most critical features identified.
-This project integrates data preprocessing, exploratory data analysis (EDA), feature importance evaluation, model development, and performance evaluation, culminating in a robust, interpretable classification model and comprehensive visualizations.
+The objective of this project is to perform a thorough feature importance analysis to identify the attributes that play a pivotal role in classifying astronomical objects, specifically stars, galaxies, and quasars, using the Sloan Digital Sky Survey (SDSS) DR17 dataset.
+Building on this analysis, we will develop and assess machine learning models to classify these objects based on the most influential features identified.
+The project encompasses data preprocessing, exploratory data analysis (EDA), feature importance assessment, model development, and performance evaluation.

 ### Detailed Introduction to Stellar Classification